pierreporte/documentation/docs/basic/speed-dial.md

 You can configure the background of the speed dial, the number of colums per row for the tiles array, the zoom level of the screenshots, and the visibility of the search field and the empty tile to create new ones.

 The background of the speed dial can be either the default color (it depends on the theme used by Otter, itself generally depends on the system configuration), a color you chose, or a picture.
+The scaling mode allows you to set how the image will be repeated, scaled or cropped when its size is different of the speed dial size on the screen.

+!!! important
     When a picture is selected, the background color is masked.
 To display a background color, you must clear the image path.
-The scaling mode allows you to set how the image will be repeated, scaled or cropped when its size is different of the speed dial size on the screen.